-Phoenix of Elder Mountain (compiled and additions) – Being Slavic never ceases to amaze me of what and who my ancestors were from the prehistory grandmothers.
-The older I get, the more that is revealed of her past and her story through art, dreaming, stones, symbols, rivers, oceans, all connected to my soul.
-There is a Golden Baba, Stone Baba (złoty baba) near the Golden Stream by Janow, Lublin County, Poland.
+Phoenix of Elder Mountain (compiled and additions) – Being Slavic never ceases to amaze me of what and who my ancestors were from a prehistory grandmother culture, all the way to our Baba Jaga (yaga).
+The older I get, the more that is revealed of the golden baba’s past and her story through art, dreaming, stones, symbols, rivers and oceans, all connected to my Slavic soul, my grandmothers Slavic soul and my great grandmothers souls.

-The Golden Baba (stone grandmothers) is the Mystical Ancestor of all life of Earth, who is the sacred… “World River of the Sacred Mountain” and the song of the Stone Grandmothers of Polovtsian, Ukraine is one of the traditions of the 8th-13th century.
-These stone representation of the older traditions of the Scythian people (now Ukrainian), Polovtsy is the name given to the Kipchaks and the Cumans by the people of Rusyns.
+The Golden Baba (stone grandmothers) is the Mystical Ancestor of all life of Earth, who flows with the “World River of the Sacred Mountain” rather than the World Tree traditions.
+The song of the Stone Grandmothers of Polovtsian, Ukraine is one of the traditions of the 8th-13th century and these stones represent the older traditions of the Scythian people (now Ukraine).
+Polovtsy was the name given to the Kipchaks and the Cumans by the people of the Indigenous Rusyns.

 This confirms the Siberian Chronicle, which tells about the adventures of Bogdan Bryazgin, closest friend and ally of Ermak.
 After the capture in 1583, Ostyak Samar visited the prayer grounds of Belogorie Ostyaks.
 The Golden Baba is mentioned in many medieval folktales about the wonders of the North, and the first reports were written in the Russian Chronicles in the 11th century and also the Novgorod Chronicle in 1398 which reported that Permichi (Komi-Permian) people prayed to the Golden Baba as a deity.